|about us | conferences | links | contact | home|

 The global need to work towards large-scale savings in fossil energy consumption as well as greenhouse gas (GHG) emissions calls for a systematic integration of renewable energy products, systems and processes in cities and regions — where most human emissions originate.
 However, many industrialized countries see mitigating action still largely as a challenge of energy efficiency and conservation measures and expect most savings to be made in lowering electricity consumption in residential and commercial buildings and in altered transport and land-use patterns.

-warming given the massive fuel requirements that will
+global warming given the massive fuel requirements that

-well into this century, particularly in the developing
+will continue to grow well into this century, particularly

-energy technologies have to be advanced immediately to be
+have to be advanced immediately to be available in time

-half a century hence.
-While cities are increasingly seen
+replacement role half a century hence.
+While cities are

-national greenhouse gas abatement, much of the prevailing
+greenhouse gas abatement, much of the prevailing urban

-agenda is still aimed either at issues of efficiency, or
+energy agenda is still aimed either at issues of

-sense of sustained and comprehensive action or an
+sustained and comprehensive action or an understanding of

 2.3 Energy and the Form of the Built Environment